 Approved controlled smoking areas in designated residential care, psychiatric, and veterans' facilities.

-Tobacco Enforcement Officers working with local Public Health Units are responsible for conducting workplace inspections, tobacco vendor inspections and ensuring compliance with the Act.
+Tobacco Enforcement Officers working with Thunder Bay District Health Unit are responsible for conducting workplace inspections, tobacco vendor inspections and ensuring compliance with the Act.
 They also provide information and education on the Act.

 Municipal bylaw enforcement officers are responsible for enforcing local tobacco-free bylaws which are separate from the SFOA.
 Contact your local bylaw office for more information.